-Calvinist / Reformed soteriology holds that the election of believers was done by God prior to creation.
+Calvinist/Reformed soteriology holds that the election of believers was done by God prior to creation.
 And that election is based solely on the secret council of his will.
 The elect themselves play no part in this election.
-They hold that when the Scripture speaks of the necessity of faith / belief, that God supplies the necessary faith to the elect, and only to the elect.
+They hold that when the Scripture speaks of the necessity of faith/belief, that God supplies the necessary faith to the elect, and only to the elect.
 And that all of the elect will respond to God because of the faith he gives them.
-They are irresistibly drawn by the Father to the Son.
+The Father irresistibly draws them to the Son.

 One of the primary passages used to support this position comes from John 6.
 This article will look at the relevant passages in this chapter to see if they truly support this position.
 To be clear, I do not.
 But, God’s word is the authority that we should draw from.
 And I will attempt to be honest in understanding this passage as John recorded it.
 I will look at each of the relevant passages in the chapter.
 And then will attempt to synthesize the overall teaching of this extended dialog from Jesus.

 Estimated reading time: 12 minutes

 Table of contents

 All those the Father gives me will come to me, and whoever comes to me I will never drive away.
 For I have come down from heaven not to do my will but to do the will of him who sent me.
 And this is the will of him who sent me, that I shall lose none of all those he has given me, but raise them up at the last day.
 For my Father’s will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise them up at the last day.”John 6:37-40 NIV

 Jesus says here that all who the Father gives to him will come to him.
 And those who come will not be driven away.
 They will be accepted.
 Clearly, all of those the Father gives to the Son will be saved.

 To emphasize that point, Jesus says that he will lose none of those given to him by the Father.
 He will raise them on the last day.
 So all the Father gives to the Son are eternally secure.